 In a move designed to enhance the impact of its graduates on the state's legal profession in both the public and private sectors, the University of Baltimore School of Law has released a survey asking working attorneys, judges, court staff and public officials to identify the profession's essential skills.

 The University of Baltimore School of Law will look at questions concerning individual rights in a nation after 9/11 on Tuesday, Feb.
 20 at 5:30 p.m.
 The event will feature a panel discussion with four distinguished UB School of Law professors.

-Susan Goering, executive director of the American Civil Liberties Union of Maryland, will receive the Robert M. Bell Award for Leadership in Public Service during a special ceremony on Friday, Feb.
-10 at 6 p.m.
-The event, part of the annual silent and live auction to benefit UB Students for Public Interest Law, will take place at the Belvedere, 1 E. Chase St. in Baltimore.
-The ceremony and auction are presented by the School of Law.
+Charles O. Monk II, managing partner of Saul Ewing's Baltimore office, will receive the Robert M. Bell Award for Leadership in Public Service during a special ceremony on Friday, Feb.
+9. The event, part of the 13th annual silent and live auction to benefit UB Students for Public Interest Law, is presented by the University of Baltimore School of Law.

 The University of Baltimore School of Law will host a noontime panel discussion on Thursday, Jan.
 18 for those students, members of the faculty and alumnae who just returned from an extensive volunteer mission to New Orleans to provide legal assistance for victims of Hurricane Katrina.
 The event is free and open to the public.